-What Yoga Teacher Training Is Like?
+Behind the Scenes: An Insider’s Look at What Yoga Teacher Training Is Really Like

 Yoga teacher training is going to be hell.

 You don’t want it to be easy.
 Trust me.
-The hell is worth it when you show up to class and know what the heck you’re doing.
+The “hell” is worth it when you show up to class and know what the heck you’re doing.

 I don’t say this to scare you off unless you like the easy route, and in that case, I hope I did scare you off.

 As a qualified Yoga teacher, you will be responsible for the health and well-being of hundreds of people over your teaching career.
 And like it or not, students always put their yoga teachers on a pedestal because they think they are morally, physically, and emotionally superior to them.

 Next, let’s discuss overcoming embarrassing incidents and thriving as a flawed Yoga teacher.

 Overcoming Embarrassing Incidents and Thriving as a Flawed Yoga Teacher